natasha/yargy/README.md

 # Pipelines

 Pipelines is a way to preprocess stream of tokens before passing it to parser.
 For example, pipeline can merge multiple nearby tokens into one and set your grammemes to it, like `['нижний', 'новгород'] ~> ['нижний_новгород/Geox:City']`
+So pipeline doing same work as Gazeeter does in Tomita-parser, where result tokens call'd as `multiword`

+# License

+Source code of `yargy` is distributed under MIT license (allows modification and commercial usage)

+# Version history

+## 0.4 (dev)
+* Replaced shift-reduce parser with GLR parser, because it provides much more performance on multiple grammars (linear time with GLR vs. exponental time with shift-reduce parser).
+* Pipelines support
+* Added support for Python 2.7 & PyPy

+## 0.3
+* Implemented `gnc-match`, `in` labels

+## 0.2
+* Implemented `gender-match`, `number-match`, `case-match` labels
+* Replace `is-title` label with `is-capitalized` label, due to http://bugs.python.org/issue7008
+* Tokenizer now understands integer and float ranges (actually, two numbers separated by dash)

+## 0.1
+* Initial release